-[The Addis Ababa Accord of the Third International Conference on Financing for Development]
+The Addis Ababa Accord of the Third International Conference on Financing for Development

 A global framework for financing development post-2015

-1. We, the Heads of State and Government and High Representatives, gathered in Addis Ababa, Ethiopia, from 13 to 16 July 2015, affirm our strong political commitment to address the challenge of financing and creating an enabling environment at all levels for sustainable development in the spirit of global partnership and solidarity.
+1. We, the Heads of State and Government and High Representatives, gathered in Addis Ababa, Ethiopia, from 13 to 16 July 2015, affirm our strong political commitment to address the challenge of financing and create an enabling environment at all levels for sustainable development in the spirit of global partnership and solidarity.
 We reaffirm and build on the 2002 Monterrey Consensus and the 2008 Doha Declaration.
 Our goal is to end poverty and hunger, and to achieve sustainable development in its three dimensions through promoting inclusive economic growth, protecting the environment, and promoting social inclusion.
 We commit to respect all human rights, including the right to development.
 We will ensure gender equality and women’s and girls’ empowerment.
 We will promote peaceful and inclusive societies and advance fully towards an equitable global economic system where no country or person is left behind, enabling decent work and productive livelihoods for all, while preserving the planet for our children and future generations.

 2. In September of this year, the United Nations will host a Summit to adopt an ambitious and transformative post-2015 development agenda, including Sustainable Development Goals (SDGs).
 This agenda must be underpinned by equally ambitious and credible means of implementation.
 We have come together to establish a holistic and forward-looking framework and to commit to concrete actions to deliver on the promise of this agenda.
-Our task is threefold: to follow-up on commitments and assess the progress made in the implementation of the Monterrey Consensus and Doha Declaration; to further strengthen the framework to finance sustainable development and the means of implementation for the universal post-2015 development agenda; and to reinvigorate and strengthen the financing for development follow-up process to ensure that the actions to which we commit are implemented and reviewed in an appropriate, inclusive, timely and transparent manner.
+Our task is threefold: to follow-up on commitments and assess the progress made in the implementation of the Monterrey Consensus and Doha Declaration; to further strengthen the framework to finance sustainable development and the means of implementation for the universal post-2015 development agenda; and to reinvigorate and strengthen the Financing for Development follow-up process to ensure that the actions to which we commit are implemented and reviewed in an appropriate, inclusive, timely and transparent manner.

 3. We recognize that since the adoption of the Monterrey Consensus the world has made significant overall progress.
 Globally, economic activity and financing flows have increased substantially.
 We have made great progress in mobilizing financial and technical resources for development from an increased number of actors.
-Advances in science, technology and innovation have enhanced the potential to achieve our development goals.
+Advances in science, technology and innovation (STI) have enhanced the potential to achieve our development goals.
 Many countries, including developing countries, have implemented policy frameworks that have contributed to increased mobilization of domestic resources and higher levels of economic growth and social progress.
 Developing countries’ share in world trade has increased, and while debt burdens remain, they have been reduced in many poor countries.
 These advances have contributed to a substantial reduction in the number of people living in extreme poverty and to notable progress towards the achievement of the Millennium Development Goals (MDGs).